Mick McDermott

-Michael McDermott (born 1974) is a Northern Irish football coach and former player.
+Michael McDermott (born 1974) is a UEFA 'Pro' Licensed Northern Irish professional football manager and former player who is assistant coach of the Ghana national team.

-Early life
+Playing career

 Born in Belfast, McDermott attended Belfast Boys' Model School and played for Cliftonville and Distillery at youth levels.

-He won a soccer scholarship at the University of Rhode Island.
-He made three caps for Northern Ireland national under-18.
+He won a soccer scholarship at the University of Rhode Island in the United States and later played in the USL Second Division.

-Playing career

-He has played in USL Second Division.
+McDermott was capped three times for the Northern Ireland national under-18 team.

 Coaching career

+McDermott has held various coaching roles at senior Club and National team level; Al Ain FC (UAE), Esteghlal FC (Iran), Al Nasr FC (UAE), Glentoran FC (N.Ireland), Cobh Ramblers FC (Rep.Ireland), Iran National Team, Qatar National Team and currently Ghana National Team.
+He has participated in FIFA World Cup 2018 and 2026, AFC Asian Cup 2019, UEFA Conference League qualifiers 2020, 2021, 2023.

+Iran national team and Esteghlal

-McDermott has held coaching positions at some of Asia's biggest clubs; Al Ain (Abu Dhabi), Esteghlal (Tehran) and Al-Nasr (Dubai).
-Previously he was the fitness coach of the Iran national football team during their successful World Cup 2014 qualification campaign.
-Prior to his second spell with the Iran national team, on 2 July 2017 he was appointed as the assistant manager of Esteghlal.
-After a brief spell as interim manager, on 30 October 2017 he terminated his contract by mutual agreement.
+McDermott was previously the fitness coach of the Iran national team during their successful 2014 FIFA World Cup qualification campaign.
+Prior to his second spell with the national team, on 2 July 2017 he was appointed as the assistant manager of Esteghlal.
+On 30 October 2017, after a brief spell as interim manager, McDermott terminated his contract by mutual agreement.

-After leaving Esteghlal he returned to the Iran national team to work alongside Carlos Queiroz as an assistant coach for the 2018 FIFA World Cup and the 2019 AFC Asian Cup where they were knocked out in the semi-final by Japan.
-When Queiroz became the head coach of Colombia in February 2019 it was announced that McDermott would join him but an agreement was not reached with the Colombian FA.
+After leaving Esteghlal, he returned to the national team to work alongside Carlos Queiroz as an assistant coach for the 2018 FIFA World Cup and the 2019 AFC Asian Cup where they were knocked out in the semi-finals by Japan.
+When Queiroz became the head coach of Colombia in February 2019, it was announced that McDermott would join him.

+Glentoran

 On 31 March 2019, McDermott took the job of Glentoran manager.
 Interim manager Gary Smyth, who could no longer fulfil the role due to a lack of necessary UEFA coaching qualifications, returned to his former role as assistant.
-In his first full season as Glentoran manager, McDermott managed the club to victory in the Irish Cup final, defeating Ballymena United 2–1 and thus securing a place in the 2020-21 Europa League preliminary round.
-McDermott strengthened the squad ahead of the 2020-21 season, signing former Northern Ireland international Luke McCullough and Gibraltar goalkeeper Dayle Coleing, as well as Burundi midfielder Gaël Bigirimana.
-McDermott's side defeated Faroese side Havnar Bóltfelag 1–0 in the preliminary round, before being knocked out in a 5–1 defeat away to Scottish team Motherwell.
+In his first full season, McDermott managed the club to victory in the Irish Cup final, defeating Ballymena United 2–1 at Windsor Park and thus securing a place in the 2020–21 UEFA Europa League preliminary round.

+McDermott strengthened the squad ahead of the 2020–21 season, signing former Northern Ireland international Luke McCullough as well as Gibraltar goalkeeper Dayle Coleing and Burundi midfielder Gaël Bigirimana.
+McDermott's side defeated Faroese team HB 1–0 in the preliminary round, before being knocked out in a 5–1 defeat away to Scottish side Motherwell.
 He was replaced by assistant manager Rodney McAree as manager on 17 January 2023 after a poor run of form.